kohies/int-arch-tutorials/lesson3-adapters.didact.md

 In order to fix our high-performance application, we already have to modify it in four places now.
 Still less trouble than changing the architecture, you say?
-The problem we are facing can soon become an even bigger problem, as more and more of our business logic code becomes dependend on third-party APIs.
+The problem we are facing can soon become an even bigger problem, as more and more of our business logic code becomes dependent on third-party APIs.
-In real-world systems this can lead to issues like our fictious security problem not being fixed at all.
+In real-world systems this can lead to issues like our fictitious security problem not being fixed at all.

 ## Architectural Change